kootstra-rene/mdlr-tutorials/docs/posts/20221205-mdlr-bundler.md

 MDLR solves this by having a bundler-api that bundles on-the-fly and returns the bundle for the specific module type.
 Type `html` will give a html document containing the web-app and type `node` will give a JavaScript document.

-Iy you started `mdlr-tutorials` via docker the you can:
+If you started `mdlr-tutorials` via docker then you can:
 In the browser type: `https://localhost:8443/bundler/html?unit=[html]mdlr-blog` or [click here](https://localhost:8443/bundler/html?unit=[html]mdlr-blog).
 You should see the mdlr-blog web app.